 I. BOOKENDS FOR MY MIDDLE-INCOME SAMPLE FAMILY But let's start by taking a look at the 2017/2018 Bookends for my middle income sample family.
 We'll begin with the 49-state version, the one showing cost and aid data for non-California families, where the best expected aid is at Harvard and the worst is at Berkeley.

-II.
-NO CONSUMER PROTECTION At this point you are probably wondering how any parent could agree to total student and parent debt above $150,000 for one bachelor's degree.
-There are several reasons why it happens all the time, but there is one paramount fact that controls the shape of the table.
-Excessive student and parent loans are a racket, and that racket requires at least the silent cooperation of politicians, secondary schools, the media, governmental agencies, and colleges - good and bad, honest and dishonest - to exist.
-That racket fosters the false expectation of the necessity of excessive student and parent loans throughout our society, and students and parents are the victims.
-And don't expect this overall situation to get better soon.
-It won't.
-But you can fight the High Loan Racket and win by being knowledgeable education consumers, a skill you're already learning in this website.
+I've been at this for a long time, and maybe I've lost my sense of humor, but I think that excessive education loans are a racket.
+That racket requires at least the silent cooperation of politicians, secondary schools, the media, governmental agencies, and colleges - good and bad, honest and dishonest - for it to exist.
+That racket fosters the false expectation in our society of the necessity of excessive student and parent loans.
+Students and parents are the victims.
+And something affirmative needs to be done to break the cycle of victimization.
+It looks to me like the US government has pretty much quit doing governance, and I don't expect that overall situation to get better soon.
+But you can fight the high loan racket and win your own corner of that battle by being knowledgeable education consumers, a skill you're learning in this website.

 Copyright 2018, Mark Warns, All Rights Reserved